thomas-schweich/WIZ/README.md

 # WIZ Is Zippy

 WIZ is a data analysis program designed with the purpose of making operations on mid-to-large sized data sets such as slicing, fitting, fourier-transforming, and plotting with Matplotlib simple and quick, with no programming experience required.
-Extensive documentation can be found [in the wiki](https://github.com/Tominator368/dataManipulation/wiki).
+Extensive documentation can be found [in the wiki][wiki].

+WIZ is in beta stages and is prone to bugs!
+However, it can still be a very useful tool.
+Just check and double-check anything that you do with WIZ, and note that some things may not be seamless.

 ## How To Be a WIZard
-The latest releases of WIZ can be found [here](https://github.com/Tominator368/dataManipulation/releases).
+The latest releases of WIZ can be found [here][releases].

 #### Windows
-* Extract [the .zip file](https://github.com/Tominator368/dataManipulation/releases) into a folder of your choice
+* Extract [the .zip file][releases] into a folder of your choice
 * Scroll near the bottom of the folder
 * Right click on WIZ.exe > Send to... > Desktop (create shortcut)
 * Double-click the desktop icon